Saurabh1Barasiya/Js_projects/README.md

 "# Js_projects"

+👀👀👀👇
+    To see live preview of your application.
+    Go to this website and paste your index.html file url  http://htmlpreview.github.io/

 1. So our first project is Bubble Game ✔
             - 👀👀👀 in this project we are using sime html
             - 👀👀👀 css mostly flex-box